kirillzabrodin/tweet_mood/README.md

 * You will also need a [Twitter key](https://github.com/kirillzabrodin/tweet_mood/blob/tweepy/tweetmood/tweeterpy.py) and any other required credentials for making requests to the twitter API.
 Those will go into your environment as the twitter documentation instructs you.

 Make sure you have python 3 and pip 3 installed.
 If you have python 2 installed as well change python to python3 in the code below.
-Do the same for pip.
+Do the same for pip by changing it to pip3.

-Run `pip install -r requirements.txt`
+Run `pip install -r requirements.txt` or `pip3 install -r requirements.txt`

-Run `python ./manage.py runserver`
+Run `python ./manage.py runserver` or `python3 ./manage.py runserver`

 This defaults to port 8000, so open `localhost:8000` in your browser.